Tech Isn’t Just My Hobby. It’s My Story.

 No one in family used to be familiar with computers and I felt like in need of a “teacher” to learn even more computer stuff.

 That’s where YouTube comes in.
-I learned everything from a particular creator who disassembled computers and stuff like that.
+I learned everything from a particular creator who disassembles computers and does all stuff like that.
 Believe it or not, at the age of 10 I already knew how to make a RAID of disks.

 Talking about being 10 years old, that year my dad brought home this: